 Home Internet Security: Safety Tips by Bravo Telecom

-They say that safety starts at home, and that is especially true with the internet.
+They say that safety starts at home, and that is especially true with the Internet.
 For hackers, no target is too small if data is concerned.
 Therefore, you should always protect your home network and your family.

-Change the default name of your home Wi-Fi.
+Change the default name of your home wi-fi.

 1. Make a strong and unique password.